envisioning/vocab/src/content/rlaif-reinforcement-learning-with-ai-feedback.md

 - 0.55
 - 0.525
 - 0.5
-slug: rlaif
+slug: rlaif-reinforcement-learning-with-ai-feedback
 summary: A method that combines reinforcement learning techniques with feedback derived from AI models to enhance decision-making or control tasks efficiently.
 title: RLAIF (Reinforcement Learning with AI Feedback)
 ---